top of page

 The adjective 'sterling' has its etymological origins in the Middle English word 'sterling,' which was used to describe a specific type of silver coin that was minted in England.
 This silver coin, known as the 'pound sterling,' was originally introduced in the 12th century and was valued for its consistent quality and purity.
 The term 'sterling' itself is believed to have come from the Old Norman French word 'esterlin,' meaning little star, which was stamped on these coins as a mark of authenticity.
 Over time, the reputation of the pound sterling for reliability and consistent quality led to the expansion of the term to describe anything of the highest quality, excellence, or purity, often with a strong implication of being trustworthy and reliable.
 Thus, 'sterling' has evolved to signify not only a measure of value in currency but also a standard of excellence and reliability in various contexts.

-Quiz: Find the meaning of the adjective sterling:
+Find the correct meaning of the adjective sterling:

 Try Again!